samchon/typia/packages/typescript-json/README.md

 If [ttypescript](https://github.com/cevek/ttypescript), you should compile through `ttsc` command, instead of using `tsc`.

 Otherwise, you've chosen [ts-patch](https://github.com/nonara/ts-patch), you can use original `tsc` command.
 However, [ts-patch](https://github.com/nonara/ts-patch) hacks `node_modules/typescript` source code.
-Also, whenever update `typescrtip` version, you have to run `npm run prepare` command repeatedly.
+Also, whenever update `typescript` version, you have to run `npm run prepare` command repeatedly.

 By the way, when using [@nest/cli](https://nestjs.com), you must just choose [ts-patch](https://github.com/nonara/ts-patch).